Yourco Logo

 • "How comfortable do you feel contributing ideas in team settings?"

-If newcomers feel isolated, consider assigning an onboarding buddy or scheduling informal coffees.
-Track integration scores by department; large, distributed teams often need extra structure.
+If newcomers feel isolated, consider assigning an onboarding buddy or scheduling informal check-ins.
+Track integration scores by department because large, distributed teams often need extra structure.

 Manager Support

-The manager relationship is the single best predictor of whether someone stays or bolts.
-Regular communication between managers and employees is important for early success.
-To keep a close eye on that bond, add:
+The manager relationship is the single best predictor of whether someone stays or leaves.
+When a manager takes an active role in onboarding, employees are 3.4 times as likely to feel the onboarding process was successful, according to Gallup.
+Regular communication between managers and employees is essential for early success.
+To keep a close eye on that relationship, add:

 • "How often does your manager check in on your progress?"